plone/volto/docs/source/configuration/settings-reference.md

 !!! block ""

     This setting will enable working copy support in your site.
 You need to install the `plone.app.iterate` add-on in your Plone site in order to make it working.

-### hasLockingSupport

-!!! block ""

-    This setting will enable content locking support in your site.
-You need to enable `plone.locking` behavior on your Dexterity Content-Type.